Vilius-se/Vilius-se/README.md

 ## 🌱 Interests
 - 🏡 Smart home automation with **Home Assistant + Raspberry Pi**
-- 🏕 Camping in nature, hiking in the mountains
+- 🏕 Camping in nature, hiking in the mountains, enjoying evenings by the campfire
-- ✈️ Travelling and exploring new places
+- ✈️ Traveling and exploring new places
 - 🏃 Running as part of an active lifestyle

 ---